kenchrcum/grafana-dashboard-converter/README.md

 ```

 **Benefits:**
-- Self-contained: Dashboard content is embedded in the CRD
+- 🔒 **Self-contained**: Dashboard content embedded in CRD
-- No external dependencies: Works even if ConfigMap is deleted
+- 🗑️ **Immutable**: Works even if ConfigMap is deleted
-- Annotation-based optimization: Prevents re-processing
+- ⚡ **Optimized**: Annotation-based processing prevention

-**Use when:**
+**Best for:**
-- You want immutable dashboard snapshots
+- Static dashboards that don't change often
-- ConfigMaps may be deleted after conversion
+- Environments where ConfigMaps may be cleaned up
-- You prefer self-contained resources
+- Self-contained resource preferences

-#### Reference Mode
+### Reference Mode
 Creates GrafanaDashboard resources that reference the original ConfigMap:

 ```yaml
 spec:
   configMapRef: